Maharashtrawadi Gomantak Party

 Maharashtrawadi Gomantak Party (abbr.
 MGP) is a political party in India.
 It was Goa's first ruling party after the end of Portuguese rule in Goa in 1961.
-In the first elections held after the Annexation of Goa by India, it ascended to power in December 1963 and stayed in power till being ousted from power by defections in early 1979.

 The party has its base amongst non-Brahmin Hindu migrants from Maharashtra and their descendants, a group that made up a large section of the poorer residents in Goa during Portuguese rule in Goa and whose numbers increased after 1961 by mass immigration from Maharashtra at the invitation of MGP politicians.
 However, the MGP proposal to merge Goa with Maharashtra was met with stiff opposition from the native Goans.
 Indira Gandhi, the then Prime Minister of India, then offered two options: